JFrye2Fly/threat-hunt-scenario-suspicious-rdp-login/threat-hunting-scenario-for-event-creation.md

-Threat Event (Unauthorized Credential Dumping) Mimikatz Credential Dumping Executed by Insider
+🔐 Threat Event: Unauthorized Credential Dumping Mimikatz Credential Dumping Executed by Insider

-Reason for the Hunt
+📌 Reason for the Hunt
-Unusual system behavior was reported: the Security Operations Center (SOC) observed multiple alerts related to suspicious access to LSASS memory.
-In parallel, recent cybersecurity reports have highlighted a surge in the use of Mimikatz during the post-exploitation phase of ransomware campaigns.
+Unusual system behavior was reported: the Security Operations Center (SOC) observed multiple alerts related to suspicious access of LSASS memory.

+In parallel, cybersecurity intelligence reports have highlighted a rise in the use of Mimikatz in the post-exploitation phase of ransomware campaigns.

-In response, management has issued a directive to proactively hunt for signs of credential dumping across all corporate endpoints.
+🔧 As a result, management has directed a proactive threat hunt across all endpoints for credential dumping activity.

-Steps the "Bad Actor" Took to Create Logs and IoCs Transferred Invoke-Mimikatz.ps1 to the desktop of the target system.
+🧰 Steps the "Bad Actor" Took to Create Logs and IoCs Transferred the file Invoke-Mimikatz.ps1 to the desktop of the victim system.

-Executed the script using PowerShell with execution policy bypass:
+Executed the script via PowerShell using an execution policy bypass:

 powershell
 Copy